 Costanza Emanueli, PhD, Professor, BHF Chair of Cardiovascular Science

 My background is in pharmacology and therapeutic angiogenesis.
 Although I am a basic scientist, all of my past mentors were clinical academics and I have always been embedded in clinical institutes.
 This was later proven a true advantage and my research is now largely translational, aiming at providing new therapeutic options for patients suffering from cardiovascular disease.
-My programme focuses on both “causes” and “solutions”, where I am part of local, national and international research networks, including the NIHR Bristol BRU in cardiovascular disease, the new British Heart Foundation centre of vascular regenerative medicine (as its Bristol coordinator) and a Leducq Transatlantic network in vascular microRNA (as the Bristol PI).
+My programme focuses on both “causes” and “solutions”, where I am part of local, national and international research networks, including the NIHR Bristol BRU in cardiovascular disease, the new British Heart Foundation centre of vascular regenerative medicine and a Leducq Transatlantic network in vascular microRNA.
 I am engaged with several national and international collaborations aimed at improving cardiovascular and stem cell research and training.

 Iain B Squire, MD, Professor, MBChB, FRCP, FESC